Some of the UN in Trinidad and Tobago poses for a photo

 Select a country or territory from the list.

-The countries covered are Anguilla, Antigua and Barbuda, Aruba, Barbados, Belize, British Virgin Islands, Curaҫao, Dominica, Grenada, Guyana, Jamaica, Montserrat, Saint Lucia, Saint Kitts and Nevis, Saint Vincent and the Grenadines, Sint Maarten, Suriname, and Trinidad and Tobago.
+The 18 countries covered by the UNMSDCF are Anguilla, Antigua and Barbuda, Aruba, Barbados, Belize, British Virgin Islands, Curaҫao, Dominica, Grenada, Guyana, Jamaica, Montserrat, Saint Lucia, Saint Kitts and Nevis, Saint Vincent and the Grenadines, Sint Maarten, Suriname, and Trinidad and Tobago.
 The framework aims to ensure that no one is left behind in national development efforts, and exemplifies the commonly shared belief that similar development challenges of the Caribbean countries require a coherent and coordinated response by the UN.

 Milestones